 Does a decreasing acceleration mean a body is decelerating ????
-ASAPWatch
+ASAPWatch this thread

 If the acceleration is greater than zero, the velocity will always be increasing.
 In your case, acceleration is decreasing but is still greater than zero.
 Hence, the velocity is still increasing and this is shown by a positive gradient on a velocity-time graph.